People in Gaza suffer from shortage of necessity supply amid Palestinian-Israeli conflict

 Related Stories

-- 4 Palestinians killed in clashes with Israeli army in West Bank
+- 15 killed in Israeli strike on refugee camp in central Gaza: media

 Copyright © 2023 People's Daily Online.
 All Rights Reserved.